I-BEST: Integrated Basic Education and Skills

 Washington’s Integrated Basic Education and Skills Training Program (I-BEST) is a nationally recognized model that quickly boosts students’ literacy and work skills so that students can earn credentials, get living wage jobs, and put their talents to work for employers.

-I-BEST pairs two instructors in the classroom – one to teach professional and technical content and the other to teach basic skills in reading, math, writing or English language – so students can move through school and into jobs faster.
-As students progress through the program, they learn basic skills in real-world scenarios offered by the job-training part of the curriculum.
+I-BEST pairs two instructors in the classroom – one to teach professional/technical or academic content and the other to teach basic skills in reading, math, writing or English language – so students can move through school and into jobs faster.
+As students progress through the program, they learn basic skills in real-world scenarios offered by the college and career part of the curriculum.

-I-BEST challenges the traditional notion that students must complete all basic education before they can even start a job-training program.
+I-BEST challenges the traditional notion that students must complete all basic education before they can even start on a college or career pathway.
 This approach often discourages students because it takes more time, and the stand-alone basic skills classes do not qualify for college credit.
 I-BEST students start earning college credits immediately.

 Top of page

 Page Reviewed/Updated: April 27, 2015, 8:47 AM